Firiz17/Playzone-Booking-Platform-for-Sports-Facilities/README.md

          • Players can leave reviews and ratings for facilities they’ve booked.
          • Facility owners can respond to reviews.
          • Display average ratings and reviews on facility pages.
-5. Notification and Reporting Module(Firhan)
+5. Notification and Reporting Module
     - Features:
          • Email/SMS notifications for booking confirmations, reminders, and cancellations.
          • Reports for facility owners (monthly revenue, booking trends).